 6. Oral progesterone supplements

-Oral progesterone supplements are delivered via capsules, similar to pills.
+Oral progesterone supplements over the counter are delivered via capsules, similar to pills.
 Similar to intramuscular and vaginal progesterone, you do need a prescription for oral progesterone from your doctor.
 Oral progesterone is typically bioidentical.

-Studies show that oral progesterone is highly effective at preventing preterm labor.
+Studies show that oral progesterone might be the most effective progesterone supplement when it comes to preventing preterm labor.
 As we mentioned, oral progesterone may be more effective than intramuscular progesterone in some cases.

 Better understanding the different products which contain progesterone can help you make more informed decisions on your journey!